 Have you ever arrived at a site and said to yourself, “How the heck do I measure this?”
-Standing on your tip toes, you reach as high as you can with your tape measure, but you simply can’t get close enough to accurately capture the dimensions you need.
+Standing on your tiptoes, you reach as high as you can with your measuring tape, but you simply can’t get close enough to accurately capture the dimensions you need.
 You could have brought a ladder, but you’re a lone wolf without a spotter to hold the ladder steady.
 And who has the time or budget to mess with a bucket truck for a quick site survey, especially when you’re only in the bidding process?

 Have you ever been guilty of guesstimating just so you can turn around an estimate faster and not fuss with a second survey?
 Maybe you even measured a shadow, used an arm’s length or counted bricks.
 Now show a raise of hands.

 *Hands fly up*